plan-systems/design-docs/proof-of-correctness.md

 #### Community Epoch Channel
 - This channel is where a community admin (or authorized agent) posts an entry that, in effect, replaces the current community key with a newly issued one.
 - This channel contains a succession of entries that embed:
-    - an `EpochInfo` containing parmeters associated with the new community epoch, _and_
+    - an `EpochInfo` containing parameters associated with the new community epoch, _and_
     - a copy of the newly generated community key _for each_ member **m** in **C**, encrypted using **m**'s public latest encryption key.